-If your business does not have a website, then I recommend you start here immediately.
+If your business does not have a website that is mobile friendly and easy to find by your prospects, then I recommend you start here immediately.

-Blogging has been around for some time.
-Almost every internet based business manages a blog.
+Blogging has been around for some time now.
+Almost every internet-based business manages a blog of some type.

-Back in 1999, a list was compiled by Jesse James Garrett, where only 23 blogs existed on the internet (Source).
+Back in 1999, a list was compiled by Jesse James Garrett where there were only 23 blogs in existence on the internet (Source).

 According to this infographic, as of 2013, the number of blogs in existence exceeds 170 million.

-That very article also calculates that there are somewhere around 170,000 new blogs added to the internet every day.
+That very article also states that there are somewhere in the region of 170,000 new blogs added to the internet every day.

-So, why should you even consider using blogging in your business, and how can you use blogging to help your business grow and prosper?
+So, why should you even care about using blogging in your business when there's already a bunch of them around.
+And, how can you use blogging to help your business grow anyway?

-If you want to learn how to set up a blog for your business, check out this post.
+If you want to learn how to set up a blog for your business properly, check out this post.